 Science, Technology, Engineering and Mathematics

 We offer several programs that encourage girls of every age to start exploring science, technology, engineering and mathematic subjects with confidence.
 Girls can join astronomy clubs to explore the stars, build and program robots in the FIRST LEGO League, learn about flight and how to build rockets, practice every day science in Kitchen Kemistry, and more.
 Two comprehensive programs written for adults help leaders deliver STEM programming to girls.
-Mix It Up!
-Guiding Middle School Girls to Success focuses on financial literacy and STEM, while showing girls the possibilities their futures can hold.
 STEM Series for Girls in Grades 4-8: A Pathways Turnkey Model helps adults deliver the “It’s Your Planet – Love It!”
 Breathe and Get Moving Leadership Journeys to girls in later elementary and middle school.
 We also provide several Techbridge kits for troops/groups to explore several STEM activities.

 Click here to find out more about our STEM programs, or contact Ellyn Savard at email@example.com for more information.

 Girls develop the ability to lead through the Girl Scout Leadership Experience.
 Girls explore how they can Take Action through the three Journeys – It’s Your World – Change It!, It’s Your Planet – Love It!, and It’s Your Story – Tell It!
 Cadettes become familiar with the LIA award which they can earn as they help Brownies work on their leadership Journeys.
-Teens also get the opportunity to learn, grow, and hone leadership and other skills during It’s A Girl Thing.
-During the event girls choose from a variety of workshops, such as stress management, public speaking, and personal organization.
+We also hold a Girl Scout Day at the Capitol each year in Hartford so that girls can see governmental leadership in action and share with their legislators what they are doing in their communities.

 By literacy, we don't just mean reading, but also writing, communicating effectively and processing ideas.
 All have a huge impact on a girl's success.
 Many of our patch programs involve elements of research and sharing knowledge.
 Our Flat Juliette program encourages girls to communicate with others in their community and around the world through letters and postcards to share Juliette’s story.